qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - The reduntant data, derived data and acceleration data structure (index, cache) should stay consistent with base data (source-of-truth).
 - The client side data should be consistent with server side data.
 - Memory safety invariants.
 Pointer should point to valid data.
 Should not use-after-free.
 Only free once. etc.
+- Should free unused memory.
 - Thread safety invariants.
+  - Many operations involve 3 stages: read-compute-write.
+  - It will malfunction when other thread mutates between reading data and writing data.
+The previous read result is no longer valid.
+  - Some operations involve more stages (many reads and writes).
+If the partially-modified state is exposed, invariant is also violatated.
-This non-thread-safe data structure should not be shared between threads.
-That data structure must be accessed under lock. etc.
+  - Some non-thread-safe data structure should not be shared between threads.
+  - Some non-thread-safe data structure must be accessed under lock.
 - The modification of some action should be cancelled after a subsequent action fails.
 (Ad-hoc transaction, application-managed rollback)

 ### Maintaining invariant